 N.B For best results on Vocal, Guitar or Bass tracks – use a portable audio interface like the BandLab Link Analog or IK Multimedia iRig.

 Can I hear myself when recording audio tracks in BandLab?

 Yes!
 The technical term for this is Input Monitoring and is only available on Voice/Mic, Guitar and Bass tracks.
 For best results with this feature, you will need headphones.

 Once you have your headphones plugged in, tap on the Gear Icon on the top of the screen to access the settings screen.
 Under Additional Settings, turn on Monitoring .

 You’ll know the feature is on if you can hear yourself via your headphones.

 Another way to turn on Input Monitoring is via the Track View.

 I’m a rapper/vocalist – can I see/write lyrics while recording?

-To see/write lyrics and record at the same time, tap on the Pen Icon on the top menu bar.
+To view/write lyrics and record at the same time, tap the Pen Icon on the top menu bar.

 When you add lyrics to your project, they’ll be accessible to all your collaborators as well as from any device you access BandLab on.
 You’ll never lose a song idea again!